Tiling the integer lattice with translated sublattices: Sublattices, generating functions, and characters

 \subsection{The tiling condition}

-\begin{definition} A tiling $\v_1+\LL_1,\dots,\v_n+\LL_n$ of $\Z^d$ \emph{splits} if $\{1,\dots,n\}$ can be partitioned into $I_1\cup\ldots\cup I_k$ with $k>1$, $|I_j|>0$ for $j=1,\ldots,k$, $|I_1|>1$ so that for any $j=1,\ldots,k$ the union
+\begin{definition} A tiling $\v_1+\LL_1,\dots,\v_n+\LL_n$ of $\Z^d$ \emph{splits} if $\{1,\dots,n\}$ can be partitioned into $I_1\cup\ldots\cup I_k$ with $k>1$, $|I_j|>0$ for $j=1,\ldots,k$, $|I_1|>1$, so that for any $j=1,\ldots,k$ the union

-is another lattice translate.
+is another sublattice translate.
 Otherwise a tiling is called \emph{primitive}.
-This definition merely captures the intuition that one might like to generate more complex lattice tilings by starting with a simple one, and splitting one of the existing lattice translates into new ``coarser'' lattice translates. \end{definition}
+This definition simply captures the intuition that one can generate more complex lattice tilings by starting with a simple one, and splitting one of the existing sublattice translates into new ``coarser'' sublattice translates. \end{definition}